 A skilled pilot, Poleskie attained an Air Transport Pilot's rating, and also was active in air show and stunt flying, even appearing at the Pittsburgh Air Show on the same program as the US Navy Blue Angels.
 As a competition aerobatic pilot Poleskie won many titles, including the 1977 Canadian Open Aerobatic Championship.

 Stephen Poleskie is a professor emeritus at Cornell University.
 He lives in Ithaca, NY with his wife, the novelist, Jeanne Mackin.

-Some Links to Poleskie on Radio and TV
+Some Links to Poleskie on Radio, TV and the Internet

 Radio interview with Stephen Poleskie on NPR (28 minutes)